SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

             text: 'tracks for the 30th annual conference' -
             type: text
             text: '.
-When you submit your proposal, you''ll be asked if your session should be considered for inclusion in any of the tracks.'
+When you submit your proposal, you''ll be asked if your session should be considered for inclusion in any of the tracks. '
           -
+            type: text
+            marks:
+              -
+                type: link
+                attrs:
+                  href: 'statamic://entry::d6f53c64-4440-4a68-9b6c-d18fff3d6834'
+                  rel: null
+                  target: null
+                  title: null
+              -
+                type: italic
+            text: 'Learn more about workshop tracks ' -
+            type: text
+            marks:
+              -
+                type: link
+                attrs:
+                  href: 'statamic://entry::d6f53c64-4440-4a68-9b6c-d18fff3d6834'
+                  rel: null
+                  target: null
+                  title: null
+            text: →
+      -
         type: set
         attrs:
+          enabled: false
           values:
             type: buttons
             buttons: